cloudquery/sales-solutions/aws-dynamic-profile/readme.md

 https://docs.cloudquery.io/docs/deployment/kubernetes

-We will add additional values to the secret `AWS_ACCOUNT_NAME` and `AWS_ROLE_ARN`.
+We will create an additional secret called `cloudquery-sync-<account-name>` where we configure details for an account we want to connect to.
+We will also update the cronjob manifest to mount the appropriate environment variables from the newly created secret.
-Use the `kubectl-create-secret.txt` file to create the secret, instead of the command mentioned in the doc.

 The rest of the deployment instructions remain the same.

 Please see `test-dynamic-sync.yaml` for an example cloudquery manifest which utilizes these environment variables.